electrikmilk/cherrilang.org/language/best-practices.md

 show("{mutable}")
 ```

-### Clear unused outputs

-If an action produces an output you will not use, consider adding the `nothing()` action after it.
-This will clear the current output, reducing runtime memory.

-This is done automatically for statements, such as if/else, menu, etc. to clear their output.

 ### Default or optional values

 If an action has an optional argument and/or default value, avoid filling it in.
 If you must fill it in with its default value to set the value of an argument after it, use `nil` instead.
 This will prevent the parameter from being set, resulting in a smaller Shortcut.